sk-zk/lookaround-map/README.md

 **lookaround-map** is a web app for viewing Apple Look Around panoramas on any platform, using reverse-engineered requests to Apple's internal Maps API.

-In light of recent events, I'm gonna have to put it in big bold letters again: **Do not make automated requests against the public instance.
-The server is not equipped to handle the volume of requests you are producing, and you are degrading the service for everybody else.** Check if my Python library [streetlevel](https://github.com/sk-zk/streetlevel) satisfies your usecase, and if not, set up a local instance of the server to make requests against instead.

 ## Features
 * View panoramas in any modern browser, on any device
 * Custom blue line layer which displays the full extent of the coverage at all zoom levels